Palestine: Climate

-Temperatures in Palestine vary widely.
+Palestine, which experiences hot, dry summers and cool, rainy winters, is located in the subtropical Mediterranean region on the edge of the desert.
 The climate in the West Bank is mostly Mediterranean, slightly cooler at elevated areas compared with the shoreline, west to the area.
 In the east, the West Bank includes much of the Judean Desert including the western shoreline of the Dead Sea, characterized by dry and hot climate.
 Gaza has a hot semi-arid climate (Köppen: BSh) with mild winters and dry hot summers.
-Spring arrives around March–April.
-The hottest months are July and August, with the average high being 33 °C. The coldest month is January, with temperatures usually at 7 °C. Rain is scarce and generally falls between November and March.
-Annual precipitation is approximately 4.57 in.
+Along the coast and mountains, the average annual rainfall ranges from 25 to 27 inches.
+Gaza has an annual average of roughly 16 inches of rain.

+It is one of the countries most vulnerable to climate change despite its negligible contribution to global emissions.
+Palestine is facing substantial environmental challenges due to its delicate environmental resources, lack of sovereignty and its limited financial assets.